chriscdn/RHTools/readme.md

 # RHTools

 RHTools is a collection of useful Objective-C categories and classes.
+All use ARC.

-## NSDate+timesince.h
+## NSDate+timesince

 This category adds a `-timesince` method to `NSDate`, which compares the receiver to the current date and returns the interval in a human readable format.
 For example,